DrDonk/OC4VM/recovery-maker/README.md

 * macOS   - `brew install python3`
 * Windows - Recommended way is to install Python 3.10 from the Microsoft App Store, or use Chocolatey or Scoop.

-### dmg2img & qemu-img
+### qemu-img

-You will need to have two utilities on the path:
+You will need to have qemu-img utility, from QEMU, on the path.
-1. dmg2img
-2. qemu-img

 * Linux - These can be installed from Linux repos, for example Debian based distros:

-    `sudo apt install -y dmg2img`

     `sudo apt install -y qemu-utils`